Break My Heart (Dua Lipa song): Music and lyrics

-"Break My Heart" opens with a bassline and synths, both of which were categorized as bouncy, and a hi-hat drum.
+"Break My Heart" opens with a bassline and synths, both of which were categorized as bouncy, and a hi-hat cymbal.
 In the pre-chorus, the song features a funky bassline and sweeping strings, while the music drops out in the middle and abruptly crashes back shortly after for the chorus.
 As the song eases into its chorus, the instruments are stripped back with a swaggering guitar riff underscoring each lyric, while a techno-adjacent bassline is also included, alongside a staccato bass rhythm.
 The second verse includes a drum kit and the second pre-chorus is driven by a string section.
 Lipa's vocals span a range of E3 to B4, and she makes use of spoken word deliveries.
 Described by Lipa as a "celebration of vulnerability", "Break My Heart" sees her question whether a new love will leave her broken hearted.
 She tells a cautionary love tale and mentions the "shoulda, woulda, coulda's" of relationship choices.
 The lyrics of the chorus were compared to the COVID-19 pandemic's social distancing measures.